a-a-rafi/blog_v2/README.md

-### Day 59 Goals_ What you'll make by the end of today

-Previously we've built a simple blog with simple CSS styling.
-It had no fancy animations and was not mobile responsive.
-Now that we've learnt all about Bootstrap and how much time it can save us, we're going to upgrade our blog with the power of Bootstrap.

-The best part?
-We don't even have to write the Bootstrap code.

 **Bootstrap Templates**

 On the internet, there are hundreds of thousands of free Bootstrap templates.
 Beautifully designed websites using Bootstrap that are ready to go.
-All we need is to understand how Bootstrap works (Day 58) and then we can simply customise these beautiful websites for our own purposes.
+All we need is to understand how Bootstrap works and then we can simply customise these beautiful websites for our own purposes.

 e.g.